 We ground significantly coarser, extracted for 30 seconds, and the coffee tasted completely different.

-The coffee was much more balanced, had a bright acidity, an acidity that positively brightened the coffee, supported by a lot of heavy sweetness.
+The coffee was much more balanced, had a bright acidity—an acidity that positively brightened the coffee—supported by a lot of heavy sweetness.
 The texture was syrupy/creamy.

-Working with gram scales
+Working with a gram scale